JonathanMCarter/CPlusPlusRevision/README.md

 # Projects
 Hello World
-- Everyone's first script, hellow world!
+- Everyone's first script, hello world!

 Interest Calculator Challenge
 - A simple challnege to multiply 3 doubles together to get a result and display it in the console